shub970/sprinto-task/README.md

 1. A company needs multiple types of policies to become SOC 2 compliant (Infosec policy, acceptable use policy, cryptographic policy, etc.)
 	```
-	1. Create policy_types for different policies under SOC 2
+	1. Create policy_types for different policies under SOC 2 (NoSQL schema to allow for extension of attributes)
 	```

 2. To make our customers’ lives easy, Sprinto comes built-in with a set of default policy templates - one for each type of policy.
 The concept of a policy template itself needn’t be visible to our customers and is useful only for us to generate these policies for them if they so choose.
 	```
-	1. Create a Policy_Template for each policy type
+	1. Create a Policy_Template for each policy type (NoSQL schema because policy wordings may be large enough - SQL storage costs may get significantly higher with time)

 	2. Can incrementally create more templates against a type with a version (only one is active at a time for a given type)

-	3. Create Default_Configuration key values for a template_id
+	3. Create Default_Configuration key values for a template_id (again, NoSQL for extendibility)
 	```

 3. Sometimes, customers don’t want to use the policy that is generated from our templates and would like to use their own.
 Our design should be able to accommodate this requirement.
 	```
-	1. Create a new policy with template_id as NULL
+	1. Create a new policy with template_id as NULL.
+A Policy's schema is kept SQL because a policy is involved in certain transactions across multi-step processes.
 	```

 4. When a new policy is created, it needs to be approved by a designated person (let's say the CTO of the company).
 	```
 	1. A new policy is created with is_active = false and is_pending_approval = true and status = “pending_approval”

-	2.  template_id is chosen based on the user input and Policy_Configurations are defined
+	2.  template_id is chosen based on the user input and Policy_Configurations are created

-	3. From Employees, find the employee with designation = “CTO” and trigger an approval request with details - type_id, template_id (if available), re_ack_in_days, next_review_date
+	3. From Employees, find the employee with designation = “CTO” and trigger a policy approval request with details - type_id, template_id (if available), re_ack_in_days, next_review_date

-	4. On approval, the current active policy is set is_active = false and the new policy is updated with is_active = true, is_pending_approval = false, policy_content from either the chosen template+configurations or custom wording
+	4. On approval, the current active policy is set is_active = false and the new policy is updated with is_active = true, is_pending_approval = false, policy_content from either the chosen template+configurations or custom content
 	```

 5. An approved policy needs to be acknowledged by all employees to the effect that they have read and agree to abide by the policies.
 Acknowledgement is a simple “I agree to abide by the policies” checkbox.